Roy-Fokker/DirectX-11-Lessons-Redux/Readme.md

 - L4.Direct2D: Draw text using Direct2D and DirectWrite.
 - L5.Lighting: Ambient, Diffuse and Specular shading on Cube. <-- *This is broken*.
 - L6.First_Person_Camera: First Person Camera and movement with keyboard and mouse.
-- L7.Instancing: Draw hundreds of Cubes.
+- L7.Cube_Instances: Draw hundreds of Cubes.
-- L8.SkyBox/Dome: Sky centered on Camera.
+- L8.Sky_Dome: Sky centered on Camera.
-- L9.Loading Screen: Simple loading screen while waiting for textures/files to be read.
+- L9.Loading_Screen: Simple loading screen while waiting for textures/files to be read.